auth0/Auth0.swift/README.md

 The Authentication API exposes the AuthN/AuthZ functionality of Auth0, as well as the supported identity protocols like OpenID Connect, OAuth 2.0, and SAML.
 We recommend using [Universal Login](https://auth0.com/docs/login/universal-login), but if you prefer to build your own UI you can use our API endpoints to do so.
 However, some Auth flows (grant types) are disabled by default so you must enable them via your [Auth0 Dashboard](https://manage.auth0.com/#/applications/), as explained in [Update Grant Types](https://auth0.com/docs/configure/applications/update-grant-types).

-For login or signup with username/password, the `Password` Grant Type needs to be enabled in your application.
+For login or signup with username/password, the `Password` grant type needs to be enabled in your application.
 If you set the grants via the Management API you should activate both `http://auth0.com/oauth/grant-type/password-realm` and `Password`, otherwise the Auth0 Dashboard will take care of activating both when `Password` is enabled.

 > 💡 If your Auth0 account has the "Bot Detection" feature enabled, your requests might be flagged for verification.
 Check how to handle this scenario on the [Bot Detection](#bot-detection) section.